 From Macmillan Cancer Support

-- Understanding cancer of the head and neck (also on audiotape)
+- Understanding cancer of the head and neck (also available on audio CD )

-- Day to day life with advanced cancer (also on audiotape)
+- Coping with advanced cancer (also available on audio CD)

-- Coping with hair loss (also on audiotape)
+- Coping with hair loss (also available on audio CD)

 - Understanding clinical trials

-- The emotional effects of cancer (also on audiotape)
+- How are you feeling?
+The emotional effects of cancer (also available on audio CD)

-- Adjusting to life after cancer treatment (also on audiotape)
+- Life after cancer treatment (also available on audio CD)